wzao1515/R2S/README.md

 # R2S
-A small tool help you succeed in learning relation algebra and SQL.
+A small tool help you succeed in learning relational algebra and SQL.